flyingcircusio/fc-nixos/doc/src/mysql.md

 - mysql57: Percona 5.7.x (End-of-life)
 - percona80: Percona 8.0.x (*LTS* release)
 - percona83: Percona 8.3.x (End-of-life)
+- percona84: Percona 8.4.x

+We recommend the use of `percona84`, as this is the most up to date LTS release.
+You might also use `percona80` if you are unable to use 8.4.
-We recommend the use of `percona80`, as this is the only role version that receives security updates.
-All other versions are only included to allow the upgrade of existing machines to this platform version.
+All other versions don't receive security updates and are only included to allow the upgrade of existing machines to this platform version.

 ## Configuration